-- There were increased levels of trust for brands that interact with customers in a positive way on social media (up from 52 percent in 2016 to 64 percent) and businesses with engaging and relevant content (up from 52 percent to 63 percent).
+- There were increased levels of trust for brands that interact with customers in a positive way on social media (up from 52% in 2016 to 64%) and businesses with engaging and relevant content (up from 52% to 63%).

-- Among small and medium businesses (SMBs) just under half (47 percent) have a social media presence while for large businesses numbers are higher at 60 percent.
+- Among small and medium businesses (SMBs) just under half (47%) have a social media presence while for large businesses numbers are higher at 60%.

-- In 2016, 76 percent of large businesses using social media platforms as a two-way communication channel but now nearly all do so (95 percent).
-This compares with 58 percent of small firms (previously 46 percent) and 41 percent of medium firms (previously 45 percent).
+- In 2016, 76% of large businesses using social media platforms as a two-way communication channel but now nearly all do so (95%).
+This compares with 58% of small firms (previously 46%) and 41% of medium firms (previously 45%).

 Know what to do

 So you know where your ideal customers are.
 Now what?